 The District places no limit on the amount it may invest in any one investment.
-The investments in Goldman Sachs Government Fund is 99.9% of the District's total investments.
+The investments in the Goldman Sachs Government Fund are approximately 99.92% of the District's total investments.
+The investments in the Florida PRIME are less than 1% of the District's total investments.

-The types of deposits and investments and their level of risk exposure as of September 30, 2022 were typical of these items during the fiscal year then ended.
+The types of deposits and investments and their level of risk exposure as of September 30, 2024 were typical of these items during the fiscal year then ended.
 The District considers any decline in fair value for certain investments to be temporary.